awsdocs/aws-secrets-manager-docs/doc_source/retrieving-secrets_jdbc.md

 ------

-## Use c3p0 connection pooling to establish a connection to a replica database<a name="retrieving-secrets_jdbc_example_c3p0_replica"></a>
+## Use c3p0 connection pooling to establish a connection by specifying the endpoint and port<a name="retrieving-secrets_jdbc_example_c3p0_replica"></a>

-The following example shows a `c3p0.properties` file that uses the driver to retrieve credentials and from the secret\.
-To connect to a replica database in another Region, you specify the endpoint and port directly or by retrieving them from key/value pairs in the secret\.
+The following example shows how to establish a connection pool with a `c3p0.properties` file that uses the the driver to retrieve credentials in a secret with an endpoint and port that you specify\.
 Then you can retrieve connections from the pool and use them as any other database connections\.
 For more information, see [JDBC Basics](https://docs.oracle.com/javase/tutorial/jdbc/basics/index.html) on the Java documentation website\.

+[Amazon RDS managed secrets](integrating_how-services-use-secrets_RDS.md) don't include the endpoint and port of the database\.
+To connect to a database using master credentials in a secret that's managed by Amazon RDS, you specify them in your code\.

+[Secrets that are replicated to other Regions](create-manage-multi-region-secrets.md) can improve latency for the connection to the regional database, but they do not contain different connection information from the source secret\.
+Each replica is a copy of the source secret\.
+To store regional connection information in the secret, add more key/value pairs for the endpoint and port information for the Regions\.

 ------
 #### [ MySQL ]